BogdanBlazkowiz/hello-world/README.md

 # hello-world
 A Place For Not So Important Apps
-This is a test, do not be alarmed.\n
+This is a test, do not be alarmed.
-This is a test, do not be alarmed.\n
+This is a test, do not be alarmed.
-This is a test, do not be alarmed.\n
+This is a test, do not be alarmed.
-This is a test, do not be alarmed.\n
+This is a test, do not be alarmed.